WarriorAchilles/hogwarts-notification-service/README.md

 **WARNING**: This will also destroy the database, and any data in it will be lost.

 ## Example requests/responses

+**NOTE:** All requests must have the `X-API-Key` header.
+The static api key defined for the purpose of testing this project is `harryPotterAndTheSorcerersStone`

 ### POST /notifications